xiaxiaoguang/Hex-AI/README.md

 This part is implemented by two model fighted and generated datas by another model.

-BUT I DIDN'T ACHIEVE ANYTHING！
+BUT I DIDN'T ACHIEVE ANYTHING！PLEASE HELP ME!